Addiction In Columbus, Ohio: Stages and Warning Signs

 6. Addiction

-One of the addiction stage’s most significant points is that one may use the drug without making a conscious decision.
+One of the addiction stage’s most significant points is that one uses the drug without making a conscious decision.

 The brain becomes severely reliant on the substance, and addicts feel they cannot deal with life anymore without access to the select drug.
 It leads to losing control over a person’s choices and actions.

-At this point, a person may no longer recognize how detrimental their behavior is and its effects on their relationships.
+At this point, a person no longer recognizes how detrimental their behavior is and its effects on their relationships.
 An intervention is likely necessary at this stage.

 What Are The Warning Signs of Addiction?

 The warning signs of addiction that necessitate intervention include physical, behavioral, and psychological signs.
-These signs can manifest in various ways, indicating a growing dependency on substances.
-For a comprehensive list of warning signs, please refer to the details below:
+These signs manifest in various ways, indicating a growing dependence on substances.

-- A person may experience rapid weight loss due to a loss of appetite.
+- A person experiences rapid weight loss due to a loss of appetite.

 - There may be an interruption in sleeping habits.